Vital-Vuillaume/Donation/README.md

-# Support Us with Bitcoin!
+# Support me with Bitcoin!

 I am thrilled that you’re considering supporting our project with a Bitcoin donation.
 Every contribution is valuable and helps us continue our mission successfully.